1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “With the aid of this doctrine, attempts are made to justify the exploitation of workers, colonialism, and racial discrimination”  (Medvedev and Lerner, p.
 148)

-(Medvedev and Lerner, p.
-178) Was successfully used by the English

 “Lysenko and Iris associates have long boasted of their struggle
 for many years against adoption in the U.S.S.R. of hybrid